Reading Company: Philadelphia and Reading Rail Road: 1833–1893

-The heavy investment in coal paid off quickly.
-By 1871, the Reading was the largest company in the world, with $170,000,000 in market capitalization (equal to $ today), and may have been the first conglomerate in the world.
+The company's heavy investment in anthracite coal paid off quickly.
+By 1871, the Reading was the largest company in the world with $170,000,000 in market capitalization (equal to $ today).
+It may have been the first conglomerate in the world.

 In 1879, the Reading gained control of the North Pennsylvania Railroad, which provided access to the burgeoning steel industry in the Lehigh Valley.

-The Reading further expanded its coal empire by reaching New York City by gaining control of the Delaware and Bound Brook Railroad in 1879, and building the Port Reading Branch in 1892 with a line from Port Reading Junction to Port Reading on the Arthur Kill.
-This allowed direct delivery of coal to industries in the Port of New York and New Jersey in northeastern New Jersey and New York City by rail and barge instead of the longer trip by ships from Port Richmond around Cape May.
+The Reading further expanded its coal empire into New York City by gaining control of the Delaware and Bound Brook Railroad in 1879, and building the Port Reading Branch in 1892 with a line from Port Reading Junction to Port Reading, New Jersey on the Arthur Kill.
+This allowed direct delivery of coal to industries to the Port of New York and New Jersey in North Jersey and New York City by rail and barge instead of the longer trip by ships from Port Richmond around Cape May.

-Instead of broadening its rail network, the Reading invested its vast wealth in anthracite and its transport in the mid-19th century.
-This led to financial trouble in the 1870s.
-In 1890, Reading president Archibald A. McLeod saw that more riches could be earned by expanding its rail network and becoming a trunk railroad.
+Instead of broadening its rail network, the Reading invested its vast wealth in anthracite and its transportation in the mid-19th century.
+In 1890, however, Reading president Archibald A. McLeod concluded that expanding the company's rail network and becoming a trunk railroad would prove more lucrative than anthracite mining.

-McLeod went about trying to control neighboring railroads in 1891.
-He was able to gain control of the Lehigh Valley Railroad, Central Railroad of New Jersey, and the Boston and Maine Railroad.
-The Reading almost achieved its goal of becoming a trunk road, but the deal was scuttled by J. P. Morgan and other rail barons, who did not want more competition in the northeastern railroad business.
+The following year, in 1891, McLeod began attempting to seize control of neighboring railroads and successfully gained control of the Lehigh Valley Railroad, Central Railroad of New Jersey, and the Boston and Maine Railroad.
+The Reading almost achieved its goal of becoming a trunk railroad, but the deal was scuttled by J. P. Morgan and other rail barons who did not want more competition in the northeastern railroad business.
 The Reading was relegated to being a regional railroad for the rest of its history.